musevlt/mpdaf/doc/cubelist.rst

 The resulting cube contains an additional extension for the variance.
 Three options are available to compute the variance:

- - ``propagate``: The variance is the mean of the variances of the N individual exposures divided by N**2.
+ - ``propagate``: The variance is the sum of the variances of the N individual exposures divided by N**2.

  - ``stat_mean``: The variance of each combined pixel is computed as the